Surprisingly Fun Things to Do in Chattanooga

 These surprisingly fun things to do prove that Chattanooga is definitely worth visiting.

-Tennessee is one of the most naturally beautiful states in America.
-That's not even up for debate.
-So it's no wonder that many of the best activities in Chattanooga revolve around nature.
+Tennessee is one of the most naturally beautiful states in America, so it's no wonder that many of the best activities in Chattanooga revolve around nature.

-Hannah Hammon, public relations manager at Chatanoogah Tourism, tells Far & Wide that riding up the incline cart to Lookout Mountain is popular with tourists and locals.
+Both tourists and locals love riding up Lookout Mountain on an incline cart, according to Hannah Hammon, public relations manager at Chatanoogah Tourism.
 You can get off at the top and spend the day hiking or biking around the many trails around the mountain.

-By far, the spot that gets the most attention is Rock City.
-While technically on the Georgia side of the mountain, Chattanooga visitors cross the imaginary state line to see the impressive rock cliffs that protrude from the side of the mountain.
-To add to the magic of the landscape, a waterfall pours down from the rock into a small pristine pool.
+Rock City is the mountain's most iconic spot.
+While technically on the Georgian side of the border, Chattanooga visitors cross the imaginary state line to see the impressive rock formations that hang from the face of the cliff.

-And if you're a daredevil who loves a bit of adrenaline, you have the incredible opportunity to go hang gliding off the mountain.
+If you're a daredevil who loves a bit of adrenaline, jump at the opportunity for a hang gliding adventure from the top of Lookout Mountain.

 Small cities sometimes get a bad rap for not having many cultural offerings.
 But Chattanooga smashes that stereotype into pieces.